deep-entertainment/egoventure/docs/getting_started.md

 If all went right, you should see the default view you configured earlier and can click on the left and right side of the screen to "turn around" in your scene.

-So, turning around already works.
+So, turning around now works.
 Now we should allow the player to advance to the next scene.

 ### Adding a hotspot